Curriculum – German

 Assessment

-• Listening and reading assessment.
+• Listening and Reading.

 Term 2